MatthewAThomas/Microcoded-CPU-Simulator/README.md

 Lastly, main.c, which initializes all the submodules and starts running the CPU.

 ## Future Changes
-Allow the emulator to take inputs for the size of memory and path to the program to be run.
+Allow the simulator to take inputs for the size of memory and path to the program to be run.